suhel954/personal_projects/python_projects/jdvsresume/README.md

 Script to automate job search and create a csv of matching keywords

+Issue #3: Job listing is available as a list but the list cannot be clicked with a link

+(Solved)
-Issue #2: Need to find a way to select each job listing from the class: jobs-search__results-list and copy the text of the job description
+Issue #2: Need to find a way to select each job listing from the class: jobs-search__results-list

 (Solved)
 Issue #1: If logged in to linkedin to search for a job, linkedin will do a bot verification.